 - Yogurt: settle digestion, control gas

 I hope you’ll never have a pet emergency but better to be prepared.
 What pet emergencies have you faced?
 What did you do?
 After such an experience, what would you do different in the future?
+Check out this great infographic for more details about pet first aid.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, listen to the weekly radio show, check out weekly FREE PUPPY CARE newsletter, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my THRILLERS WITH BITE!